natura-cosmeticos/eslint-plugin-i18n-checker/README.md

 ## Setup

-Install the dependencies running `yarn` in the project folder. li
+Install the dependencies running `yarn` in the project folder.

 ## Lint